abdur-rahman54/Automate-the-Boring-Stuff-with-Python/README.md

 cd Automate-the-Boring-Stuff-with-Python
 ```

 Make sure you have Python installed on your machine.
-You can download it from python.org
+You can download it from [python.org](https://www.python.org)

 ## Usage
 Each chapter has its own directory containing solutions to the exercises from that chapter.
 You can navigate to the relevant chapter directory and run the scripts as needed.

-Example: You want to go to chapter 1.
+Example: You want to go to Chapter 1.
 ```
 cd chapter-1_PYTHON_BASICS
 python exercise1.py